LA County response to deadly fires slowed by lack of resources, outdated alert process, report says

 They were also working with some new emergency notification software provided by an existing vendor: The county signed the expanded contract with emergency alert company Genasys in November, just before the holidays.
 Only four staff members were trained on Genasys when the fires hit, according to the report.

-The review also found that the process to communicate an evacuation decision to the public was slow, convoluted and involved several leadership roles and the need for stable communication channels between county-level departments.
+The review also found that the process to communicate an evacuation decision to the public was slow, convoluted and involved multiple leadership roles across county-level departments.

 In the case of the Palisades Fire, the Los Angeles County Fire Department and Sheriff’s Department identified areas that required evacuation.
 They then communicated those areas to a member of the County’s Office of Emergency Management at the Incident Command center.
 This person then made a phone call or sent a text message to another OEM staffer located in the Emergency Operations Center, who then updated the system put in place by the third-party vendor and triggered an alert to the public.